Press-OK/SmallMimic/README.md

         Work-around: None.
 This is an issue with the way Windows enumerates USB ports.
 The listener has to be restarted if the device is disconnected.

 # License Information
-This project uses the SWT library included with Eclipse IDE, as well as the RXTX library from GitHub, and their respective licenses are included.
+This project uses the SWT library included with Eclipse IDE, as well as the RXTX library from GitHub here https://github.com/rxtx/rxtx, and their respective licenses are included.
 This project uses the same license, I guess.
 Or let's just say, a good one.
 Whichever the best one is.
 That one.